colleirose/hyfetch-extra/README.md

 ## Installation

-Install Python >= 3.7 first, then:
+Install Python >= 3.7 first (including pip if that's a separate package on your distro), then:

 ```bash
 git clone https://github.com/colleirose/hyfetch-extra.git